6. Scripting¶

 A timeout value can be provided allowing the check to wait for <timeout

-for the sample to arrive.
+in seconds> for the sample to arrive.
 If a sample meeting the criteria

-of the check is available either directly or within timeout
+of the check is available either directly or within timeout seconds the

 fields as provided in the parameter list will be verified for correctness.